 According to information provided by the agency Second Harvest Food Bank of Middle Tennessee is one of the largest food distribution centers nationwide.
-During the 2014 fiscal year, Second Harvest distributed food to over 450 Partner Agencies, providing more than 23 million meals of food to hungry children, families and seniors throughout our 46-county service area.
+Per the agency's website, "during the 2015/2016 fiscal year, Second Harvest distributed more than 30 million pounds of food to more than 490 Partner Agencies, providing more than 25 million meals of food to hungry children, families and seniors throughout our 46-county service area."